rothej/jh_facial_recog_lock/README.md

 ### Python Libraries <a name="python-libraries"></a>

-The following libraries will be stored in `requirements.txt` using `pip3 freeze`, and installed during the Installation step.
+The following libraries will be stored in `requirements.txt` using `pip3 freeze > requirements.txt`, and installed during the Installation step.
 They are listed here for user reference.

 - `dotenv`, install using `pip3 install python-dotenv`.
 - `twilio`, install using `pip3 install twilio`.
+- `zmq`, install using `pip3 install pyzmq`.

 ## Server Setup <a name="server-setup"></a>

 The machine you may use as a server can vary, but this walkthrough is written for Ubuntu (and should hold for any other Debian-based system).
-Basic server/client setup suggestions are as follows:
+Basic setup suggestions are as follows, but if you know what you are doing feel free to deviate:

 - Modify `/etc/ssh/sshd_config` to allow PasswordAuthentication (uncomment PasswordAuthentication and set to yes).
 - Run `systemctl restart ssh` to restart the ssh service.